 Edith’s storyline is a good example of the standards to which the show holds its characters, the ideals that they strive for.
 After seasons of being overlooked and rejected by virtue of being the least attractive and most desperate Crawley middle child, she finally comes into her own as an independent, competent woman.
 That she also found love with Bertie Pelham was a pleasant surprise.
 After all, she was never going to have a string of glamorous courtships like her beautiful elder sister, nor a passionate and ultimately tragic love story like her beautiful younger sister.
 That Edith found both her independence and a partner is impressive- until one considers that Bertie is a Marquess.
 Robert and Cora are thrilled not because their perennially overlooked, plain middle child has finally found love, but because the man in question happens to be an elite member of the aristocracy, outranking them all.
 In one stroke the show makes it disturbingly clear that it values class and social standing over real human relationships.

 Let’s not even get started on Tom.
 On the surface, Tom Branson is supposed to stand as a transgressive character, an example of how benevolent and flexible and accepting the Crawley family can be, to embrace him into their fold.
-But Tom is not transgressive at all.
-Because when Tom marries into the family, he is no longer Branson as we know him.
-He leaves behind his fierce Socialist identity, his Irish heritage, and his fire for social equality along with his role as a chauffeur.
-In order for Tom and Sybil to be validated, Tom had to stop being Tom, and become instead a shadow of his former self.
-Insofar as the audience needed to be treated to a scandalous, out of bounds and exciting relationship between the Socialist Irish chauffeur and the lady of the house, he was the real Tom.
+Insofar as the audience needed to be treated to a scandalous, out of bounds and exciting relationship between the socialist Irish chauffeur and the lady of the house, he was the real Tom.
 But in order for that relationship to cool down and progress into marriage, the character of Tom had to be reworked.
-Never again do we catch a glimpse of the fiery Socialist whom Sybil fell in love with.
+Never again do we catch a glimpse of the fiery socialist Sybil fell in love with.
 The show mentions the contemporary Amritsar mutiny, but not the Irish revolution for independence, which was also contemporary.
 No, the new Tom is too busy being gentrified and becoming a part of the Crawley family, Irish roots be damned.
-In many ways, the new Tom is by the show’s standards a redeemed Tom, and the climax of his redemption arc comes when he rejects Sarah Bunting, whose passion for social equality and brute honesty was once channelled by his own former self.
-The implication, of course, being that anyone who speaks out against the system and our beloved brood of toffs is rude, coarse, and unsophisticated.
+In many ways, the new Tom is by the show’s standards a redeemed Tom, and the climax of his redemption arc comes when he rejects Sarah Bunting, whose passion for social equality and brute honesty echoes his own pre-gentrified character.

 The heart-breaking irony of the whole thing is that smooth interactions with, and blind respect for the presiding ideals of an era is exactly what keeps revolution at bay.
 In order for things to change, there must be friction- the kind of friction the old Tom and Sarah Bunting introduced to the polished Crawley way of life.
 Friction is unpleasant, and brute honesty is jarring, but the truth has never been an easy thing to face.
 Downton Abbey appeals to the romantic in every one of us, playing on that deep rooted social instinct to find a place within an established hierarchy instead of sparking friction and battling through it to create one’s own place.
 Instead of creating realistic, complex characters whose inability to fit into rigidly defined social roles is something we as modern human beings could empathize with, Downton Abbey peddles a fantasy wherein everyone naturally falls into their rightful place, and conveniently finds happiness in their prescribed box.